PAST2212/zonethreat/README.md

 One advantage is to scan **millions over millions** of currently registered domains for one specific TLD at a time (e.g. .com / .net / .info, etc.) to find **brand impersonations**, **close cousins of confusingly similar looking domains** or using results for further data engineering / crime investigation operations.

 ![image](https://user-images.githubusercontent.com/124390875/219959254-7ad12944-f42f-4b2e-95e7-ca2741927d04.png)
 Here I scan as an example all currently **registered 9.757.861 .info Domains** for brand or phishing domains in one batch.
-Please keep in mind that one scan operation could take several hours.
+Please keep in mind that one scan operation could take time.

 **Necessary Condition:**
 - Create a free account at https://czds.icann.org/home and request free access to the relevant TLDs / Domain Zone Files you want to scan (.com / .org / .net , etc.).
 Filetypes are .txt files